Oil Declines Amid Volatile, Thin Trading | MarketScreener

 barrel on the New York Mercantile Exchange.

-Global Markets: U.S. stocks sank Thursday morning as this week's whipsaw trading continued.
+Global Markets: U.S. stocks recovered Thursday after being sharplydown most of the session, as this week's whipsaw trading continued.
 Shares had been sold off sharply on Monday, and then rallied on Wednesday after the Christmas holiday.
 Analysts attributed the moves to uncertainty over the global economic outlook amid thin trading.
 The gyrations added to the lack of clarity on the outlook for global oil demand.
-"It remains difficult to hold strong views on markets when so many participants are on holiday and equity markets so volatile, " said Olivier Jakob, head of consultancy Petromatrix.
+"It remains difficult to hold strong views on markets when so many participants are on holiday and equity markets so volatile," said Olivier Jakob, head of consulting firm Petromatrix.

 The Baker Hughes weekly oil-rig-count is released at 1 p.m.
 EST Friday.